kaltura/developer-platform-docs/documentation/player-portal/web/api-web.md

 ## KalturaPlayers

-a map of player instances by player ids
+A map of player instances by player ids

 Type: [Object][262]&lt;[string][263], KalturaPlayer>